luontola/retrolambda/README.md

 optimizations to that mechanism may break Retrolambda.

-Does not implement JDK 8's safety measure of using `invokespecial` to call lambda implementation methods that are private instance methods (i.e. when the lambda accesses an instance variable).
+Does not implement JDK 8's safety measure of using `invokespecial` to call lambda implementation methods that are private instance methods (such as when the lambda accesses an instance variable, or the lambda is a method reference to a private instance method), but instead makes those methods package-private.

 Version History